Sick Scenes

+2017 studio album by Los Campesinos!

 Sick Scenes is the sixth studio album by Welsh indie rock band Los Campesinos!.
 The album was released on 24 February 2017 by Wichita Recordings.
 The album was produced by John Goodmanson and the band's guitarist Tom Bromley at a studio in the Fridão parish of Amarante, Portugal.
 It is the band's first album to feature bassist Matt Fidler, who joined the group in 2014, and their final release on Wichita.

 Background

 After releasing their fifth album No Blues in 2013, the members of Los Campesinos! all got full-time jobs and put the band on a hiatus of sorts.
 When they realized it was the ten-year anniversary of their formation in 2016, they began discussing the possibility of a sixth album.
 No Blues had fulfilled their contract with Turnstile, their previous label, and as a result they decided to self-finance their next record for the first time in their careers.
 Sick Scenes was recorded over four and a half weeks in Fridão, a small village outside of Amarante, Portugal.
 As a result of their commitment to day jobs, many members of the group could only record sporadically.
 Like most of their work, music and arrangements were left to guitarist Tom Bromley, with frontman Gareth Paisey contributing his lyrics only when it came time to record the album.